 - an abnormal pH balance, meaning the body becomes overly acidic

 - having trouble with normal digestion, such as healing from gastric bypass surgery, having an inflammatory bowel disease or chronic diarrhea

 - food allergies or sensitivities that can affect digestion

 - thyroid disorder (which can cause the thyroid to produce too much parathyroid hormone, which raises calcium levels)

-With an estimated 10 percent of the population dealing with kidney stones at some point, there are few conditions more common.
-The reasons vary from genetics to diet to allergies, weight, dehydration, pH levels and more.
+- With an estimated 10 percent of the population dealing with kidney stones at some point, there are few conditions more common.
+The reasons vary from genetics to diet, allergies, weight, dehydration, pH levels and more.

-If you try these five kidney stone treatments, you’re sure to relieve your kidney stone symptoms and prevent future stones from forming.
+- If you try these five kidney stone treatments, you can help relieve your kidney stone symptoms and prevent future stones from forming.